Optical character recognition: Text recognition

 Software such as Cuneiform and Tesseract use a two-pass approach to character recognition.
-The second pass is known as "adaptive recognition" and uses the letter shapes recognized with high confidence on the first pass to recognize better the remaining letters on the second pass.
+The second pass is known as adaptive recognition and uses the letter shapes recognized with high confidence on the first pass to better recognize the remaining letters on the second pass.
 This is advantageous for unusual fonts or low-quality scans where the font is distorted (e.g. blurred or faded).